ssciwr/AMMICO/docs/tutorials/video_summary.md

 ## Read your video data into AMMICO

 The ammico package reads in one or several input video files given in a folder for processing.
 The user can select to read in all videos in a folder, to include subfolders via the `recursive` option, and can select the file extensions that should be considered (i.e. "mp4").
-For reading in the files, the ammico function `find_videos` is used, with supported extentions supported:
+For reading in the files, the ammico function `find_videos` is used, with supported extensions supported:

 | input key | input type | possible input values |
 | --------- | ---------- | --------------------- |